-As the accreditation arm of CASE, CaseTrust spearheads businesses from the retail and services industries to excellence, by recognising their commitments to fair business practices.
+As the accreditation arm of CASE, CaseTrust spearheads businesses from various industries to excellence, by recognising their commitments to fair business practices.
 This goal is aligned with the CPFTA's key principle of promoting fair trading between consumers and retailers.